 The Camden Civil Service Commission normally conducts competitive tests for the position of firefighter twice each year, in April and October, and may also hold special testing dates as the need arises.
 Upon successful completion of a written exam, physical agility test, and oral interviews, applicants are placed on a hiring list that is valid for one year.

 While applications are being accepted, there are currently no scheduled dates for exams.
 Please check back later for updates on the next testing date.

 Applications may be picked up at the Camden Fire Department - Central Station, 140 Van Buren Avenue NW.
-For more information, please visit the above address, or call Sharron Ekpe, Fire Department Administrative Assistant, Monday-Friday from 9:00 a.m.-5:00 p.m.
+For more information, please stop by Central Station, or call Sharron Ekpe, Fire Department Administrative Assistant, Monday-Friday from 9:00 a.m.-5:00 p.m.

 - Citizen of the United States.

 - High School graduate or GED equivalent.

 - Be between the ages of 18 and 35.

 - Must pass a thorough physical examination and drug screen.

 - Must pass the firefighter entrance examination and be interviewed by the Civil Service Commission.